 - Enter the bandwidth of the assigned receive frequency band if different from the necessary bandwidth.
 Assigned frequency bandwidth may be wider than the necessary bandwidth to accommodate for Doppler shift.*

-- For each carrier, indicate the necessary bandwidth (refer to TRC-43) using the International Telecommunication Union (ITU) designators.*
+- For each carrier, indicate the necessary bandwidth using the ITU designators.
+Refer to TRC-43.*

-- For each carrier, indicate the class of emission using the International Telecommunication Union (ITU) designators (Refer to TRC-43).
+- For each carrier, indicate the class of emission using the ITU designators.
+Refer to TRC-43.

 - Indicate the type of polarization of the received wave in the direction of maximum gain.